agsb/immu/Details.md

 and just make one more comparison per compound word.

 ## More with less
+_"An interpreter can be reduced to a switch-case structure contained within a loop._

-Also, JUMP could be extended, with use of pseudo op-codes for more “inner functions” as a inline lookup table:
+Also, JUMP could be extended, with pseudo op-codes for more “inner functions”, as a inline lookup table:

 ```
 if WR greater than LAST_VM_CODE, then Execute NEST